Using Emotionally Focused Couples Therapy to Help

 Robin C. Campbell.
 EdD, LMFT

-Robin's special area of focus is with couples who find themselves distressed in their relationships.
+Dr. Campbell limits her practice to working with couples couples who find themselves distressed in their relationships.
 She uses an approach known as Emotionally Focused Therapy (EFT) in helping these couples to remove the blocks to real connection.
 EFT is a structured

 approach to couple’s therapy formulated in the 1980's and has developed